 Clarifying these factors from the start can make your contractor feel more comfortable with their project.

 How to pay independent contractors in Germany

-Independent contractors are not eligible for Pay As You Earn (PAYE) taxation like full-time employees.
+Independent contractors are not eligible for Pay As You Earn (PAYE) taxation like employees.
 Generally, employers pay contractors on a project basis with an agreed-upon rate.
 You should include this rate in your contract agreement.
 You will not need to deduct any taxes because contractors file independently.